FragHub/Rules/fragadelphia_rules_and_regulations.md

 ### 3.3 Media Usage and Licensing

 * 3.3.1 All media recorded within the venue of a Frag event is owned by Frag.
-If a license is purchase for any mdeia, ownership of the licensed media will default to shared ownership, but full ownership can be negotiated.
+If a license is purchase for any media, ownership of the licensed media will default to shared ownership, but full ownership can be negotiated.

 * 3.3.2 Usage for all media posted in an official event album by staff photographers is free if all requirements are met.
 Requirements for free usage are:
 * * No altering of the media.
 * * No hateful usage of the media.
 * * No removal of a watermark except if being used as a profile picture on social media platforms.
 * * No for-profit usage of the media.
-Meaning no addition of sponsor logos and branding or using the pmedia in a way that generates ad revenue such as YouTube thumbnails.
+Meaning no addition of sponsor logos and branding or using the media in a way that generates ad revenue such as YouTube thumbnails.

 * 3.3.3 A license for any media available under the free usage rule can be purchased by contacting the Head of Media through the Discord ticket system.
 Owning a license grants the licensee the right to alter licensed media, own a copy of the licensed media without a watermark, and use the licensed media for-profit.
 * * All licenses are non-refundable.